--Langston Hughes in Harlem and look out on the world and wonder in the face of The Paper/Dr. Stranga Student Senate President Donald Murphy with PSC gives proposals in response to Beame's budget. time when cuts are constantly occurring.
+The Paper/Dr. Stranga Student Senate President Donald Murphy with PSC gives proposals in response to Beame's budget. time when cuts are constantly occurring.
 What's more, it will stretch the already meager SEEK funds to an inevitable breaking point.
 Now, Mayor Beame's budget cuts supplement this move.
 The result can only be the destruction of a program vitally important to a significant number of minority students.
 These suggestions by Mayor Beame, coupled with cuts proposed for teachers (4,907 positions) and schools (43 "underutilized" schools cut on the elementary and secondary level), indicate a lack of sensitivity on the part of the mayor to the educational situation in N.Y.C., and the just needs of students.
-It is crystal clear to those intimately involved with public education in N.Y.C. that such priorities will destroy any hope for educational and racial equality (Continued on Page 2) Special Services to Vanish with Budget Cuts SEEK remedial courses and SEEK counseling services are to be eliminated CUNY-wide at the end of the present academic semester, according to Mayor Beame.
-While stipend awards (fiancial aid) will still exist, it is very likely that financial aid at this time, it is clear that the SEEK program, which serves over 2000 poor and ethnic minority CCNY students, is being dismantled.
-If the cuts in the SEEK program at CCNY are implemented according to Beame's announcement as reported in the most likely the slashing of the other SEEK services (such as the Psychological and Writing Centers), and the firing of SEEK teachers.
-It is unlikely that many of the more than 2,-000 CCNY SEEK students will be able to stay in school for will be also cut, especially in the April 23 New York Times, it light of the decline of the SEEK will mean the elimination of rebudget since 1973.
-While the acmedial and other SEEK courses, tual effect on CCNY is unknown the firing of SEEK counselors, long without the necessary services that are now threatened with elimination.
+It is crystal clear to those intimately involved with public education in N.Y.C. that such priorities will destroy any hope for educational and racial equality (Continued on Page 2) Breakdown of Beame's Cuts According to the "Savings and Economies to be Reflected in the 1975-76 Executive Budget" proposed by Mayor Beame, the following areas of the City University Budget will be affected: - Reduction in services (salaries, equipment and expenses) - \$14.7 million. - Reduction of adjunct teaching by 11,000 hours - \$7.9 million. • Elimination of special services for SEEK students - \$6.6 million. - Increase in graduate and other fees - \$40.5 million.